 I am Danielle Kelln and I was born and raised in Regina Saskatchewan.
 I am currently attending the University of Regina in the PreK-5 program to achieve my dreams of becoming a teacher.
 I graduated in 2014 from Thom Collegiate.
 After high school, I went down to the states for school but with my dad becoming sick I decided it was best to come home and be with him and my family.
 I knew when I came home I still wanted to go into a profession where I would be working with children and it just clicked that becoming a teacher was a perfect fit for me.

 I have some experience in a classroom and working with children.
 I had a field experience at Ruth Pawson school for ECS 100, Dr. Hanna school for ELNG 200, and Circle Project Children’s Centre for ECE 200.
-I am currently a casual educational assistant for Prairie Valley School Division, work at Sandcastles Childcare for the summer of 2018 where I am a level II teacher, and a support worker for a young adult with Down Syndrome.
+I am currently a casual educational assistant for Prairie Valley School Division and a support worker for a young adult with Down Syndrome.
 I have also done a lot of volunteering with different organizations throughout Regina such as Astonished!, a swim coach with Special Olympics, helping a young girl with Cerebral Palsy at lunches during the school year, and a recreation assistant at William Booth Special Care Home.
-I have a passion for helping others and everyday it just becomes more clear that this is the profession that is best suited for me.
+This past summer (2018) I worked at Sandcastles Childcare as a level II teacher.
+I have a passion for helping others and every day it just becomes more clear that this is the profession that is best suited for me.
+I am currently placed in a Kindergarten class for my pre-internship.

 I have gained so much knowledge throughout my schooling, my experiences, and working.
 I have learned that every student is different and deserves to learn the way that works best for them.
 I believe this is something important and for many student’s technology is a way that helps them best to learn so I am hoping with this class I will be able to gain new ideas to help my students learn!